-Yenigün has published articles and opinion pieces in several journals and magazines, including Third World Quarterly, Turkish Studies, and openDemocracy.
-He has also given lectures at several universities in Turkey, US, Germany, and France, as well as occasional interviews to media sources on Muslim political thought, Islamism, peace activism, and Turkish democracy.
+Yenigün has published widely and given lectures at several universities in Turkey, US, and Germany as well as occasional interviews to several media sources on Muslim political thought, Islamism, peace activism, and Turkish democracy.
+His research is on comparative political theory with a specific focus on contemporary Muslim political thought and Islamism, Middle East studies, and Turkish politics.
+He currently lives in the Bay Area.

 Visiting Postdoctoral Scholar